scottie-l/reading-notes/reading-notes-301/class-09.md

+# Notes - Day 9

-<b><a href = "https://medium.com/the-renaissance-developer/concepts-of-functional-programming-in-javascript-6bc84220d2aa">"Functional Programming Concepts"</a>
+_<a href = "https://medium.com/the-renaissance-developer/concepts-of-functional-programming-in-javascript-6bc84220d2aa">"Functional Programming Concepts"</a>_

 1. What is functional programming?
 Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data. — Wikipedia